Sleep training for naps can be so different than bedtime sleep training. See our top tips on how to tackle daytime sleep training.

 The sleep pressure during the day simply isn’t as strong, so sleep training for naps can be much more difficult.

-When to start sleep training for naps depends on how bedtime is going.
+When to sleep train for naps depends on how bedtime is going.
 Most babies are ready to start sleep training for naps about 3 to 5 days after parents have started sleep training at night.

 Is Sleep Training for Naps Harder?